RicRicci22/dncs-lab/README.md

         Interface "eth3"
  ovs_version: "2.0.2"
 ```
-This command sintetize the previus 2 commands.
+This command sensitize the previews 2 commands.
 Ports are displayed with their name, their associated interface and their tag, that means that it is a port associated to a VLAN.
 Moreover, it is displayed the version of open vSwitch installed onto the machine.
 - Output of the command **ifconfig** on switch:
 ```
 - eth0    Link encap:Ethernet  HWaddr 08:00:27:20:c5:44